-Scan my collection of holiday books and you will quickly discover that the biggest section is Christmas books.
-I think it might be over 30 books.
+Scan my collection of holiday books and you will quickly discover that the biggest section is Christmas books for kids.
 Just like the magical season, I find Christmas books to echo that wonder and excitement too.
-I just can’t help adding to the stack each year.
+And, I just can’t help adding to the stack each year.

 The Christmas Story by Robert Sabuda is a gorgeous pop-up book showcasing the true reason for Christmas.
 It’s the most stunning one on this list.

 The Great Spruce by John Duvall has Christmas spirit with a dash of environmentalism.
 Learn about living trees and how we can enjoy the beauty of Christmas trees and still keep them alive for many more years.
 In the author’s notes, we learn that for a few years the tree in Rockefeller Center was a living tree.